Filter System

 runFilter(filterID)

-Normally, you don't have to delete filters.
-PixelsWorld deletes all filters at the end of every frame automatically.
-However, it's still a nice habit to delete filters by hand when it's not in used.
+Usually, you don't need to delete filters, as PixelsWorld automatically deletes all filters at the end of each frame.
+However, it's still a good practice to delete a filter when it's no longer needed.

 Example